boucaron/3DMouse/README.md

 ![](CAD/Images/ToleranceMB.PNG)

+## Assembly
+1) Put on the 3D Printed Base the Joystick and screw 4 M3 by 6mm on it
+2) Put the Encoder on the 3D Printed Joystick/Encoder Plate and screw 2 M3 by 6MM on it
+3) Put the 3D Printed Button on the Encoder
+4) Put the Arduino in the base as shown in the previous image
+5) Put the wires (TODO: schematic)
+6) Compile and Upload the firmware

 ## Firmware
 - Regular Arduino Env using standard libraries + Encoder library (provided in Arduino IDE): compile and upload